 - no steps in or out of the house

 7. Account for things that aren’t “standard”.

-If you’re building your home with an unconventional or natural method like we did, there will likely be some inconsistencies between your building method and our standards-based building world.
+If you’re building your home with an unconventional or natural method as we did, there will likely be some inconsistencies between your building method and our standards-based building world.

 For example, a standard countertop depth is 25 inches.
 Reaching a window over a kitchen sink is no problem when you’re against a stick-framed wall, but when your cordwood wall is 16 inches thick, suddenly you can’t reach the window to open and close it without using a long hook.
 Whoops!